bernard357/devops-bootcamp-2019/lab-5-advanced-pipelines.md

 # Hands-on with Service Catalog, CodePipeline, CodeBuild

 credit: “Datalake data transformation orchestration on AWS” from Paul de Monchy

 ## Instructions

-Over next 20 minutes, you are tasked to visit following page and create a datalake batch pipeline with Service Catalog: https://bit.ly/2FoEh2R
+You are tasked to visit following page and create a datalake batch pipeline with Service Catalog: https://bit.ly/2FoEh2R

 If you have extra time, improve the code base and submit a pull request to Paul